jffjck-dev/oharvest-back-docker/README.md

 The project use sqitch for versioning the database.
 Assure you have the following scripts :

 - sqitch.sh
 - docker_sqitch_script.sh

-The first one doesn't need to be modified.

-The second one add more interaction and require the `sqitch.sh` script.
+The second add interaction and require the `sqitch.sh` script.
 It will require some information depend on your configuration.

 For the development environment, it is recommended to copy the second script, uncomment the following variables (line 43, 45 and 47) and assign them a value.
 Don't forget to add this script inside the `.gitignore`.